annotation/stam/README.md

 serialisations for STAM are conceivable.
 These are parsed and serialised considerably quicker than any other and are the *RECOMMENDED* solution in situations where quick reading/writing from/to disk is important.
-However, such serialisations *SHOULD* be consider implementation-specific and *MUST NOT* serve as interchange or archiving formats.
+However, such serialisations *SHOULD* be considered implementation-specific and *MUST NOT* serve as interchange or archiving formats.

 ### STAM TSV/CSV